China Philharmonic Orchestra

 In July 2016, China Philharmonic Orchestra made its Russian debut in the city of Irkutsk, performing a concert with Chinese and Russian symphonic works and was enjoyed by an audience that included Chinese Vice-Prime Minister and the Governor of Irkutsk.

-An artistic organization with national importance, the China Philharmonic Orchestra fulfills its social responsibility by performing symphonic concerts in 8 universities all over China annually since 2006.
-Furthermore, the orchestra visits primary schools in poverty and rural areas every year for volunteer works and donations, and participates other charitable events enthusiastically.
+An artistic organization with national importance, the China Philharmonic Orchestra fulfills its social responsibility by performing symphonic concerts in multiple universities all over China annually since 2006.
+Furthermore, under guidance from the Ministry of Education, the Ministry of Culture and Tourism and the Ministry of Finance, the orchestra visits primary schools in poverty and rural areas every year for volunteer works and donations and participates other charitable events enthusiastically.
 The honorable behaviors of China Philharmonic Orchestra are highly regarded by the society.

 The soul of an orchestra is its musicians.
 Many of the founding 120 musicians of China Philharmonic have retired or chosen different career paths, yet new recruitments maintained and further raised the orchestra’s standard to higher levels.
 These young musicians are deeply touched by the orchestra’s spirits and have become the core of this artistic ensemble.

-A distinctive style of the orchestra has been established during its first 15 years, and “the Sound of China Philharmonic” is widely recognized as the extravagant yet elegant, structurally marvelous yet melodically lyrical, and deeply emotional.
-The past fifteen years encompasses all the emotional elements found in music, regardless joy, pain, hardships or ups and downs.
-However this is the moment to celebrate the orchestra and its great course immortalized by the deceased and the being, the old and the young, the knowledged and the philistine, the maestri and the rising stars.
+A distinctive style of the orchestra has been established during its first twenty years, and “the Sound of China Philharmonic” is widely recognized as the extravagant yet elegant, structurally marvelous yet melodically lyrical, and deeply emotional.
+The past twenty years encompasses all the emotional elements found in music, regardless joy, pain, hardships or ups and downs.
+However, this is the moment to celebrate the orchestra and its great course immortalized by the deceased and the being, the old and the young, the knowledge and the philistine, the maestro and the rising stars.
 The CPO pays homage to them for all their contributions.